Probing the spin correlations of $t\bar t $ production at NLO QCD+EW: Results

 In our calculation we do not include the NLO corrections to the top quark decays and the spin correlations from the virtual part of the NLO in the $t \bar t$ production.
 These effects can be evaluated by comparison of the results in Ref.~\cite{Czakon:2020qbd}, which include NLO QCD corrections in both the production and decay, to the results obtained via MCFM based on Ref.~\cite{Campbell:2012uf}, where the decay is included at LO.
 We list in Tab. \ref{tab:comparison} the values from Ref.~\cite{Czakon:2020qbd}, and the results one obtains from the MCFM implementation for the four non-zero spin correlation coefficients.

-As can be seen from this table, the NLO in decay does not affect these spin correlation coefficients.
+As can be seen from this table, the NLO QCD corrections in the decay do not affect these spin correlation coefficients.
 This allows a safe conclusion that our results for the spin correlations with complete NLO in production and LO in decay should not be greatly altered if one includes also the NLO QCD in the decay.
+The differences between the coefficients obtained with MCFM in Tab. \ref{tab:comparison} and our corresponding results in Tab. \ref{table:coeff_C} is of the order of percent level with the exception of the $C_{rr}$, where they are at $\sim\!\!25\%$.
+The origin of these differences are the virtual spin corrections, which are approximated with the tree-level ones in our calculation, but are included in the MCFM calculation.
 Both the results obtained via MCFM and the results in Ref.~\cite{Czakon:2020qbd} agree with our results regarding the spin correlation coefficients that are compatible with zero.